Ambrosia deltoidea, Triangle-leaf Bursage

 Elevation: 1,000 to 3,000 feet (300-900 m)

 Habitat Preferences: Very common on rocky hillsides, dry plains, mesas and sandy washes on alluvial fans.
 This species is often seen in pure stands.

 Recorded Range: In the United States, Triangle-leaf Bursage is relatively rare where it is found only in Arizona.
 It is also native to Baja California and northwestern Mexico.
 In Arizona it grows in the central, southern and southwest parts of the state.

 North America & US County Distribution Map for Ambrosia deltoidea.

-Comments: Triangle-leaf Bursage is one of the most common plants in the lower Sonoran Desert.
-It is a dominate or co-dominant plant in desert scrub communities especially with Creosote Bush or Palo Verde or alone in a single stand.
-The type species was collected by Fremont on the Gila River, Arizona.
+Comments: Triangle-leaf Bursage is one of the most common plants in the lower Sonoran desert scrub plant communities.
+It is a dominate or co-dominant plant in desert scrub communities especially with Creosote Bush, Palo Verde, Mesquite or alone in a single stand.

 Also see in Southwest Desert Flora Canyon Ragweed, Ambrosia ambrosioides, White Bursage, Ambrosia dumosa, Hollyleaf Bursage, Ambrosia eriocentra, Burrobush, Ambrosia monogyra and Cheesebush, Ambrosia salsola.

 The species epithet "deltoidea" (deltoid'ea/delto'ides:) triangular, like the fourth letter of the Greek alphabet, delta (Δ).